 A partially-refined sugar that comes straight from freshly harvested cane and is dried by a patented process: Sucanat production process starts by cane stalks being crushed to extract the juice, which is then clarified and heated in large vats.
 Hand paddling cools and dries the syrup by a drying process developed by the Swiss company Pronatec.

 Sucanat does not tend to clump, cake, or harden as regular brown sugars do.
 It does not dissolve quickly into doughts and batters.
-However, you can process it in a coffee grinder or pulse it in a blender to help incorporate Sucanat more easily.
+However, we can process it in a coffee grinder or pulse it in a blender to help incorporate Sucanat more easily.
 The following brands are widely available in stores: Wholesome, Now Foods, and Frontier.

 Organic Sugar is not ...